Jordantimes/jordantimesnew/README.md

 2- Go to the Config file inside the app folder and make sure that the DB params are the same as yours on your system; DB name, DB password etc...

-3- Import the SQL file inside the config folder to you system
+3- Import the SQL file inside the config folder to your system